Completed

 Topics

-Our two-year project seeks to further a common understanding of how democratic, ethical, and inclusive leadership is essential to solving global challenges.
+Our two-year project, from 2024 to 2026, seeks to advance a shared understanding of the essential role of democratic, ethical, and inclusive leadership in addressing global challenges.

 In April 2024, we launched our first roundtable on Democracy & Climate.

-Many of the roundtable discussions will be held in Geneva, Switzerland, taking advantage of the city being home to 40 international organisations to convene subject matter experts and build bridges based on research and dialogue.
+Many of the roundtable discussions were held in Geneva, Switzerland, taking advantage of the city’s status as home to 40 international organisations, to convene subject-matter experts and build bridges through research and dialogue.
 Other discussions will be held in multilateral hubs such as New York, Vienna, Nairobi, or Brussels.

 Syed Ali Abbas Zaidi and Hannah Moosa at the ChangeNOW summit 2023 on 25 May in Paris